BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 A backup CronJob has been created to backup all configurations and policy within the `/bcgov` namespace on a daily basis.
 This can be used as secondary audit trail of daily configuration changes and can be leveraged if needed to re-import specific configurations into the Aporeto SaaS console.
 These backups are stored in the private git repo [bcgov-c/platform-secops-netpol](https://github.com/bcgov-c/platform-secops-netpol).
 Please refer to that repository for more details if you have the required access.

-## Access Control
+## Access to Aporeto Console
-Access control to namespaces is managed through the Namespace Automation playbook referenced above.
+Access control to Aporeto namespaces is managed through the Namespace Automation playbook referenced above.
 In order for users to gain access to their namespace, they must:
 - have the appropriate authorization policy created by the Namespace Automation playbook
 - have a proper email account tied to their github id
 - be authorized by Keycloak as the OIDC provider and must have 2FA enabled